PrismLauncher/PrismLauncher/BUILD.md

     - You'll see warnings and it might not be clear that it succeeded until you scroll to the bottom of the window.
     - Hit "Finish" if CMake ran successfully.
 6. Cross your fingers and press the Run button (bottom left of Qt Creator).
-    - If the project builds successfully it will run and the MultiMC5 window will pop up.
+    - If the project builds successfully it will run and the Launcher window will pop up.

 **If this doesn't work for you, let us know on IRC ([Esper/#MultiMC](http://webchat.esper.net/?nick=&channels=MultiMC))!**